httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Instead of OPTIONS, one of these alternative approaches might be more appropriate:

 * For server-wide metadata, create a well-known URI {{?RFC8615}}, or using an already existing one if it's appropriate (e.g., HostMeta {{?RFC6415}}).
-* For metadata about a specific resource, create a separate resource and link to it using a Link response header or a link serialised into the representation's body.
+* For metadata about a specific resource, create a separate resource and link to it using a Link response header field or a link serialised into the response's content.
 See {{?RFC8288}}.
-Note that the Link header is available on HEAD responses, which is useful if the client wants to discover a resource's capabilities before they interact with it.
+Note that the Link header field is available on HEAD responses, which is useful if the client wants to discover a resource's capabilities before they interact with it.

 ## Using HTTP Status Codes